Solutions

 • A provider onboarding team has issued a document checklist

-• Files are spread across entities, advisers, or counterparties
+• Records are spread across entities, advisers, or counterparties

 • You need structure before a compliance or KYC review